DeepuBhasin/Web-Developer-Notes/22 React-Redux-toolkit/__Documentation__Redux.md

 export { fetchPostsAction, fetchPostAction, store };
 ```
 ---
+### Redux Problems
+* Configuring a Redux store is too complicated
+* I have to add a lot of packages to get Redux to do anything usefull
+* Redux requires too much bolierplates code

 ### What is Redux Toolkit ?
 * Redux toolkit is complete rewrite of the standard Redux Library.
 * It is designed to make it easier to write redux applications by providing a set of helper functions.